Kenya Travel Updates

-- Basecamp Explorer Kenya will offer on-site COVID-19 tests for all in-house guests staying at Basecamp Masai Mara, Eagle View and Leopard Hill who require to present documented results before entering their country of residence or to board their onward flight.
+- Basecamp Explorer Kenya will arrange on-site COVID-19 tests for all in-house guests staying at Basecamp Masai Mara, Eagle View and Leopard Hill who require to present documented results before entering their country of residence or to board their onward flight.
 We have also set up a partnership with an accredited medical testing laboratory to provide Trusted Travel (TT) verification code for guests as required.
-Testing will be facilitated by a qualified Clinical Officer, stationed at our camp and the test results will be available within 48 hrs at USD 250 per person.
+We will make arrangements for guests covid testing at our camp at a cost of USD 140 per person.
 Please discuss your travel plans and testing requirements at the time of booking.

-Currently, the savannah is as enthralling as ever and filled with a variety of wildlife in their large numbers.
+Currently, the savannah is as enthralling as ever and filled with a variety of wildlife species in their large numbers.
 To witness these amazing animals in their natural habitat you’ll need to carefully plan your visit.
 All our camps are strategically located in the Masai Mara vicinity enabling you to have a memorable safari experience.
 Book your accommodation with Basecamp to ensure you’re at the right place to enjoy this once-in-a-lifetime life-changing adventure.

 Join our safaris in Masai Mara today!